Polycentric law: Overview

 Tom W. Bell, former director of telecommunications and technology studies at Cato Institute, now a professor of law at Chapman University School of Law in California, wrote "Polycentric Law", published by the Institute for Humane Studies, when he was a law student at the University of Chicago.

 In it he notes that others use phrases such as "non-monopolistic law" to describe these polycentric alternatives.
 He outlines traditional customary law (also known as consuetudinary law) before the creation of states, including as described by Friedrich A. Hayek, Bruce L. Benson, and David D. Friedman.

 He mentions specifically the Anglo-Saxon customary law, but also church law, guild law, and merchant law as examples of what he believes is polycentric law.

 He states that customary and statutory law have co-existed through history, as when Roman law applied to Romans throughout the Roman Empire, but indigenous legal systems were permitted for non-Romans.

 In "Polycentric Law in the New Millennium," which won first place in the Mont Pelerin Society's 1998 Friedrich A. Hayek Fellowship competition, Bell predicts three areas where polycentric law might develop: alternative dispute resolution, private communities, and the Internet.

-The University of Helsinki (Finland) funded a "Polycentric Law" research project from 1992 to 1995, led by professor Lars D. Eriksson.
+The University of Helsinki funded a "Polycentric Law" research project from 1992 to 1995, led by professor Lars D. Eriksson.
 Its goal was to demonstrate "the inadequacy of current legal paradigms by mapping the indeterminacies of both the modern law and the modern legal theory.
 It also addressed the possibility of legal and ethical alternativies to the modern legal theories" and "provided openings to polycentric legal theories both by deconstructing the idea of unity in law and re-constructing legal and ethical differences".
 The project hosted two international conferences.
 In 1998 the book Polycentricity: The Multiple Scenes of Law, edited by Ari Hirvonen, collected essays written by scholars involved with the project.